MaxArt2501/share-this/readme.md

 Notes:

-1. Firefox below v52 works *mostly* just fine, but it fails to remove the popup when the selection is modified because it lacks support of the [`selectionchange` event](https://developer.mozilla.org/en-US/docs/Web/Events/selectionchange).
+1. Firefox below v52 works *mostly* just fine, but it fails to remove the popover when the selection is modified because it lacks support of the [`selectionchange` event](https://developer.mozilla.org/en-US/docs/Web/Events/selectionchange).

 ## To do